Hinge-Proximal Stochastic Gradient Methods for Convex Optimization with Functional Constraints: Introduction

 Primal-dual algorithms for solving \eqref{mainProb} maintain and update dual variables and hence require $\O{m}$ storage per-iteration \cite{xu2020primal, singh2025stochastic}.
 Generally, these methods struggle to control the norm of the dual iterates, which is either assumed to be bounded \cite{singh2025stochastic} or carefully bounded through the choice of parameters \cite{xu2020primal}.
 For the stochastic version of \eqref{mainProb}, the SFO complexity of \cite{xu2020primal} is $\Ot{\frac{1}{\eps}}$ which is almost at par with that of SGD, up to a logarithmic factor.
 The proposed N-HPS also achieves the same complexity under a linear regularity assumption, but without requiring global Lipschitz bound on the constraint functions.
 The approach in \cite{singh2025stochastic} is only applicable to the deterministic version of \eqref{mainProb} and achieves suboptimal $\O{\frac{1}{\eps^2}}$ complexity, unless the dual iterates are assumed bounded.

-Primal algorithms inspired from Polyak's subgradient iteration have been widely applied to solve \eqref{mainProb} in~\cite{nedic2019random, necoara2022stochastic, singh2024unified, singh2024mini, singh2024stochastic, singh2024stochastic_movingball}.
-Broadly, these approaches have two key steps: (a) a standard (stochastic) subgradient step and (b) a projection of this step onto a halfspace approximation of a random constraint function.
-The proposed HPS approach is somewhat similar, but involves applying a linearized proximal operation in the second step.
-Interestingly, this seemingly small modification allows us to use smooth non-Lipschitz constraint functions while also yielding improved rates in the finite-sum setting.
-Here, for the stochastic version of \eqref{mainProb}, the algorithm in \cite{necoara2022stochastic} achieves $\O{\frac{1}{\eps}}$ rate under the linear-regularity condition.
-The proposed N-HPS also achieves almost the same rate for smooth non-Lipschitz constraint functions.
-For the finite-sum case, the unified variance reduction framework in \cite{singh2024unified} achieves only suboptimal $\O{\frac{1}{\eps}}$ rates.
-In comparison, the VR-HPS achieves an SFO complexity of $\O{\frac{1}{\sqrt{\eps}}}$ for smooth objective and constraints.
+Primal algorithms inspired from Polyak's subgradient iteration have been widely applied to solve \eqref{mainProb} in~\cite{nedic2019random, necoara2022stochastic, singh2024unified, singh2024mini, singh2024stochastic, singh2024stochastic_movingball}. \col{Among these, \cite{necoara2022stochastic} is the closest to the present work, since it also considers stochastic composite optimization with functional constraints, uses only one sampled constraint per iteration, and attains $\O{\frac{1}{\eps}}$ SFO complexity in the strongly convex setting.} Broadly, these approaches have two key steps: (a) a standard (stochastic) subgradient step and (b) a projection of this step onto a halfspace approximation of a random constraint function. \col{The proposed HPS framework is related in spirit, since it also uses only one sampled constraint per iteration, but applies a proximal step with respect to a linearized hinge penalty together with the nonsmooth term $h$.
+Thus, while \cite{necoara2022stochastic} performs a Polyak-type feasibility correction for the sampled constraint, HPS performs a stochastic proximal update for an exact hinge-penalty reformulation.
+Interestingly, this seemingly small modification allows us to use smooth non-Lipschitz constraint functions while also yielding improved rates in the finite-sum setting.}